 2. Text (SMS)

-Asking for a review over text involves sending an SMS message to a customer and asking for their feedback.
-It can be an effective strategy as it allows you to get in touch with your customers outside of the normal confines of your business.
-You can also provide a Google review link within the message.
+This method allows you to contact customers outside the normal confines of your business.
+You can also include a Google review link within the message.

 You: Hi [customer’s first name].
 It was great seeing you today.
 Can we book you in for 7pm next week?